 In the initial survey run by this PSP, 318 respondents suggested 480 potential questions for research.
 After combining questions and removing those already answered by research, the PSP issued 57 unanswered questions in a second survey.
 407 people responded to this second survey commenting on the order of priority of the questions.
 A final priority setting workshop was held in April 2017, attended by service users and health professionals/service providers.

 Kirsty and Caterina, volunteers from Brook, were just two of the people who attended the priority setting workshop.
 Caterina said "It was an incredible learning experience to hear from the other attendees, both patients and clinicians, and to be able to work with them to ensure that the concerns and experiences of young people were heard and valued."
-You can read more from them in their blog.

 See news from this PSP: Announcement of results on the Faculty of Sexual and Reproductive Healthcare website, and news on JLA website in January 2016.